MikeFHay/price-declutterer/README.md

 price-declutterer
 =================

-Userscript to simplify prices on the web e.g. $99.99 shows as $100.00
+Userscript to simplify prices on the web e.g. <span title="$99.99">$100.00</span> shows as $100.00.

+The exact price can be shown by hovering over the decluttered price.